awslabs/containers-cost-allocation-dashboard/README.md

 ### AWS and K8s Resources Cleanup

 1. Follow the "Complete Cleanup" section in the Terraform README.md, located in the `terraform/kubecost_cid_terraform_module/README.md` directory
+2. If you used "Deployment Options 2" for some or all clusters, run the following `helm` command per cluster, to remove the K8s resources:

+    helm uninstall kubecost-s3-exporter -n <namespace> --kube-context <cluster_context>

-2. Manually remove the CloudWatch Log Stream that was created by the AWS Glue Crawler
+3. Manually remove the CloudWatch Log Stream that was created by the AWS Glue Crawler
-3. Empty and delete the S3 bucket you created
+4. Empty and delete the S3 bucket you created
-4. Run `kubectl delete ns <namespace>` to remove the K8s namespace
+5. Run `kubectl delete ns <namespace> --context <cluster_context>` to remove the K8s namespace